ORTools4MTEX/ORTools/README.md

 </p>

 ### [plotStack](./src/plotStack.m)
-This function plot maps of the prior parent grain for martensite variant analysis.
+The function plots maps for martensite variant analysis of a single prior parent grain.
 You can manually supply a parent grain Id *pGrainId* or use the function [grainClick](https://github.com/frankNiessen/ORTools/blob/master/README.md#grainClick) to choose a grain interactively.

 - Syntax
   -  plotStack(job,parentEBSD,pGrainId)